roblox-linux-wrapper/roblox-linux-wrapper/README.md

 # Roblox Linux Wrapper

 ## Information
-This script is a fork of alfonsojon's, and is intended to be POSIX compatible.
-Enjoy!

 This script is not created nor supported officially by Roblox.
 It is unofficial and may be unstable.
 Use at your own risk.

 #### Usage